-A majority of the early congressional women were born in the 1880s and 1890s and came of age during the Progressive Era.
+A majority of the earliest women to serve in Congress were born in the 1880s and 1890s and came of age during the Progressive Era.
 Culturally, the first generation of women in Congress had several commonalities.
-They were all white; the first non-Caucasian woman would not be elected until nearly half a century after Jeannette Rankin entered Congress.
-Most were raised Protestant, although there were several notable exceptions: including the first Catholic and the first Jewish women in Congress (Mae Nolan and Florence Kahn, respectively), who represented neighboring districts in San Francisco.
-Moreover, these women pioneers were exceedingly well-educated, partly because many came from well-to-do families that could afford private schooling and post-secondary education.
-Many were sent to elite finishing schools.
-More than half (13) attended university or college and several others graduated from trade schools.
-Before coming to Congress, many participated as volunteers and organizers in civic organizations and the social welfare endeavors typical of Progressive Era reformers.
+They were all white; the first woman of color would not be elected until 1964.
+Most were raised Protestant, although there were several notable exceptions, including the first Catholic and the first Jewish women in Congress—Mae Nolan and Florence Kahn, respectively—who represented neighboring districts in San Francisco.
+Moreover, this generation of women pioneers were exceedingly well educated partly because many came from well-to-do families that could afford private schooling and post-secondary education.
+Many went to elite finishing schools.
+More than half (13) attended university or college, and several others graduated from trade schools.
+Before coming to Congress, many volunteered in civic groups and organized social welfare endeavors typical of Progressive Era reformers.
 These activities included suffrage and electoral reform, missionary and education work, public health, nursing, veterans’ affairs issues, legal aid, and childcare.
 Rankin, at age 36, was the youngest woman elected to Congress during this pioneer generation.
-Two other women, Mae Nolan of California and Katherine Langley of Kentucky, were in their late 30s as well.
-At the opposite end of the spectrum was 87-year-old Senator Rebecca Felton.
-The median age of the women elected to Congress through the mid-1930s was 50.
-(By contrast, the median age of the men entering Congress during the same period was about 46.)13
+Two other women (Mae Nolan and Katherine Gudger Langley of Kentucky) were in their late 30s as well.
+At the opposite end of the spectrum was 87-year-old Senator Rebecca Latimer Felton of Georgia.
+The median age of women elected to Congress through the mid-1930s was 50.
+By comparison, the median age of men entering Congress during the same period was about 46.70